 The Education Act (Northern Ireland) 2014 allowed for the creation of a support body for controlled schools, which has the potential to play a key role in the further development of the largest sector, comprising 49%, of schools in Northern Ireland.

 The controlled education sector of today is the largest, most diverse education sector in Northern Ireland comprising 49% of all schools across all phases: nursery, special, primary, secondary, grammar, integrated and Irish medium schools.
 Read more about controlled schools success here.

-The origins of the controlled sector began in the early 20th century, when schools managed mainly by the Protestant churches were transferred to the state.
+The origins of the controlled sector began in the early 20th century, when schools were transferred to the state.
 From these beginnings of a historic faith context and a commitment to free public education, today's controlled schools provide for a more pluralist society through a diversity of schools with individual characteristics, but with Christian core values and principles.